-On this page we hope to give you all the information you need to make an informed choice about which tablet to buy for your little treasures.
+On this page we hope to give you all the information you need to make an informed choice about which device to buy for your little treasures.

-We start with a technical comparison chart of every major tablet PC aimed at children (so you can check the battery life, for example), some tips to help you choose which to buy, mini-reviews, and a timeline of tablets for kids since the beginning of history (i.e. 2011).
+We start with a technical comparison chart of every major tablet aimed at children (you can check the battery life, for example, or screen size), some tips to help you choose which to buy, mini-reviews, and a timeline of tablets for kids since the beginning of history (i.e. 2011).

 Recommended for kids aged 2-7: LeapFrog LeapStart.
 Read our full review here.